 We house a very wide collection of artifacts of Anderson County.
 Our "category" rooms include: School, Military and Organizations, Church, Home, Library, Medical & Business, Farm, and Country Store.
 We specialize in helping with family genealogy and research.
 We have most publications relating specifically to Anderson County.
 There are numerous printed family genealogies and surname files.

-The museum volunteers have been working on several projects to improve the museum and preparing for the spring opening May 1st.
-Museum hours will be 11 a.m. to 3 p.m.
+We are open May 1st to September 30th.
+Museum hours are 11 a.m. to 3 p.m.
 Tuesday through Friday and 1 p.m. to 4 p.m. on Saturdays.
 If you are planning to visit Garnett when we are not open, you may contact us for a visit via e-mail: Information@historyandersoncoks.org Also you may also contact Kenny Kellstadt at 785-448-7562.
 The museum phone will only be answered when the museum is open, so e-mail is the good way to inquire about visiting the museum after hours.

-Need a program for your organization? what we can do for your program.
+Need a program for your organization?
+Check us out and learn what we can do for your program.
 Programs can include slide shows, some selected articles from the museum and information related to your specific interests.
 Contact us for program inquiries: Information@historyandersoncoks.org

-The Anderson County Kansas Historical Society was founded on January 6, 1968, and located on the 2nd floor of the Anderson County Courthouse.
-From December 1, 1971, to February 4, 1992, the museum was located in the old Farrow Building on 5th and Main.
-We are now housed in the former Longfellow School at 410 West 6t
+The Anderson County Historical Society was founded on Jan.
+6, 1968, and located on the 2nd floor of the Anderson County Courthouse.
+From Dec.
+1, 1971, to Feb.
+4, 1992, the museum was located in the old Farrow Building on 5th and Main.
+It is now in the old Longfellow School at 410 West 6th St. and Hwy.
+59.

 The Harris House was a gift to the Anderson County Historical Society in December 1980, by Dr. Claib B. Harris Jr, his wife Donna, his sisters Miss Isabella Harris and Mrs. Sue Williams, Garnett; and Mrs. Margaret Chafee, of Perry, Oklahoma.
 This home is open for tours and the society has sponsored special events.
 Private or group tours c